Pritiks23/global-policy-explorer/README.md

 #  Global Policy Explorer

 A fully AI-native project that uses **Weaviate**, **GraphRAG**, and **NLWeb** to make global treaties and policy clauses searchable, comparable, and understandable.
-Powered by **Gemini API**, this tool transforms dense legal documents into actionable insights through semantic search, graph-based reasoning, and natural language interaction.
+Transforms dense legal documents into actionable insights through semantic search, graph-based reasoning, and natural language interaction.

 ---